kumarvv/readable/README.md

 1. Run the api-server:
 ```
 cd reactnd-project-readable-starter/api-server
-node server
+npm start
 ```
 2. Run the readable server:
 ```
 cd readable
 npm start
 ```
-3 web application will be automatically opened in your favorite browser or manually open the url: `http://localhost:3000`
+3. web application will be automatically opened in your favorite browser or manually open the url: `http://localhost:3000`

 ## Create React App
 This project was bootstrapped with Create React App.
 You can find more information on how to perform common tasks here.